In-Canada temporary measures to support foreign nationals in response to the crisis in Israel and Palestinian Territories

 Program-specific special measures

-Note: Palestinian nationals are eligible for in-Canada supports such as settlement services.
-Officers must include the visible remark “MOME2023” on the visitor record, study permit or work permit.
-This remark will ensure that eligible clients will be able to demonstrate eligibility for these in-Canada supports.
+Note: Certain foreign nationals are eligible for in-Canada supports such as settlement services.
+Officers should refer to MOME2023 remark and access to settlement services to confirm entitlement to the “MOME2023” remark on the visitor record, study permit or work permit.

 Medical exams